Shivom Hits Market Capitalization of $396,468.06 (OMX)

-Shivom (OMX) traded flat against the dollar during the one day period ending at 10:00 AM E.T. on July 6th.
-In the last seven days, Shivom has traded flat against the dollar.
+Shivom (OMX) traded flat against the U.S. dollar during the one day period ending at 0:00 AM Eastern on July 9th.
 Shivom has a market capitalization of $396,468.06 and approximately $69.00 worth of Shivom was traded on exchanges in the last day.
-One Shivom coin can currently be bought for $0.0004 or 0.00000004 BTC on popular cryptocurrency exchanges including Coinsuper, IDEX, Kucoin and CoinBene.
+One Shivom coin can now be bought for $0.0004 or 0.00000004 BTC on cryptocurrency exchanges including DDEX, Kucoin, IDEX and CoinBene.
+During the last week, Shivom has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.